stefanholek/rl/README.txt

 Divide and Conquer
 ------------------

-For the sake of abstraction we postulate a `completer` component which is responsible for configuring and executing (custom) completions in readline.
+For the sake of abstraction we postulate a `completer` component in readline.
+It is responsible for configuring and executing readline completions.

 Secondly, we define a `completion` interface which is used by applications to implement custom completion code.

-This separation is by concern: The ``completer`` object provides access to global configuration settings and hooks.
-The ``completion`` interface contains status information for the active completion, settings that affect the results of the completion, and functions to use services implemented by readline.
+The ``completer`` object
+provides access to global configuration settings and hooks.
+The ``completion`` interface contains status information for the active completion, configuration settings that affect the results of the completion, and functions to use services implemented by readline.

-It is also a separation by value lifetime:
 Values set trough the ``completer`` are permanent.
 If you want them restored you have to take care of it yourself.
 Values accessed through the ``completion`` object affect the current completion only.
 They are reset to their default values when a new completion starts.

-completer
-    16 properties and 2 methods.

-completion
-    18 properties and 6 methods.

 For further details, please refer to the `API Documentation`_.